Main Human Characters

 - Insufferable Genius: At times.
 He's a genius and doesn't mind reminding others.

-- It's All My Fault: When he admits to Roslin, when it's just the two of them, while delirious, seriously injured, and high on morphine, that he unintentionally gave The Cylons access to the defense mainframe, and is therefore partially to blame for The Fall of The Colonies and absolutely everything that came after.
-He's practically on the verge of tears.
+- It's All My Fault: When he admits to Roslin, when it's just the two of them, while delirious, seriously injured, and high on morphine, that he unintentionally gave the Cylons access to the defense mainframe, and is therefore partially to blame for the Fall of the Twelve Colonies and absolutely everything that came after.
+He's practically on the verge of tears while saying this, and it's clear that he's never really forgiven himself for what part he played in the nuclear holocaust.

-- Jerk with a Heart of Gold: He is quite compassionate and emotional, believing firmly that War is not an excuse for inhumanity.
+- Jerk with a Heart of Gold: Despite being an Insufferable Genius who was in part responsible for the near-annihilation of mankind, he's quite compassionate and emotional, firmly believing that war is not an excuse for inhumanity.

 - The McCoy: He's probably the most emotional person in the series.